junxit/us-congress-bills-117/metadata.md

 - 2022-03-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 27 (Roll no. 72). (text: CR H3731)
 - 2022-03-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 27 (Roll no. 72).
 - 2022-03-16 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2022-05-25 — Committee on Energy and Natural Resources Subcommittee on Water and Power.
+Hearings held.
+- 2022-07-21 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2022-09-28 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin without amendment.
+With written report No. 117-174.
+- 2022-09-28 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin without amendment.
+With written report No. 117-174.
+- 2022-09-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 520.